What is freecycling and how does it work?

 - All items posted should be appropriate for all ages.

 Individual groups often have additional rules.
-You should check the Group Notices page for rules specific to your local group (if any).
 The rules are enforced by the volunteer moderators who manage the group and each group has different moderators.
 If you have questions about a group's rules, you can contact the moderators.